chalatz/tours/pages/links/museums-art-galleries/archaeological-museum.md

       href: img/rhodes_archaeological_museum/archaeological_museums_rhodes_greece_8.jpg
       alt: The Archaeological Museum of Rhodes, Rhodes Greece Tours
       caption: From the few examples of Gothic architecture in Greece
-- desc: |-
+  title: ''
-    The entrance opens into a courtyard, surrounded by a galleried upper story accessed by an outside stairway.
+- desc: The entrance opens into a courtyard, surrounded by a galleried upper story accessed by an outside stairway.
 Stone fragments and stacks of cannonballs, relics from various sieges, lie on the ground.
 During the Ottoman era it was used variously as a hospital then ignobly as a barracks.
 It was restored by the Italian administration in 1913-18 and later used to house the Rhodes Archaeological Museum.
 The Museum contains various collections of archaeological artifacts from various parts of Rhodes and the neighbouring islands.
   gallery_rows:
   - figures:
     - thumb: img/rhodes_archaeological_museum/archaeological_museums_rhodes_greece_9_small.jpg